 How to switch Panorama mode direction

-Step 3: To switch directions you take panoramic photos, tap the arrow button.
-Hit it again to revert to default left-to-right panning.
+- To switch directions you take panoramic photos in, tap the arrow button or anywhere on the panoramic strip.
+Tap it again to revert to default left-to-right panning.

 - Now, you can tap the shutter button to capture a panorama.